MatteoMagnini/distributed-systems-python-101/content/qa-tdd/_generator.md

 (we will focus on Python, but the concepts are general)

-1. the _source code_ can now be conceinved as composed by _two parts_:
+1. the _source code_ can now be conceived as composed by _two parts_:
     * the __main__ code: where the actual software is implemented
     * the __test__ code: where the tests for the actual software are implemented